Skip to main content

 DataWhere it livesPersistence behavior

-Scope stateSession, user, project scopesAlways persisted (except request scope, which is ephemeral)
+Scope stateSession, user, org scopesAlways persisted (except request scope, which is ephemeral)

 ResourcesAttached to scopesAlways persisted with their scope